venkatareddy-n/k8s-resources/k8s-resources-notes.md

 PODs
 ====
-Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+Pods are the smallest deployable units in kubernetes, pod can contain one or many containers

 A Pod is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.